-- In Canada, COVID-19 activity indicators continue to increase. - In the latest reporting week, COVID-19 Activity Levels were moderate in most reporting provinces and territories, with most also observing stable or increasing trends. - National percent positivity has been steadily increasing since early July, with percent positivity at 15.9% in the latest reporting week. - Similar to case epidemiology, overall outbreak incidence shows early signs of an increase as of early August, following a period of stability in July.
+- In Canada, most indicators of COVID-19 activity continue to increase. - In the latest reporting week, COVID-19 Activity Levels were moderate in the majority of reporting provinces and territories, with most observing stable or increasing trends. - National percent positivity has increased since early July, with some provinces and territories reporting decreases over the latest week. - Overall outbreak incidence increased from late July to mid-September.